garden-io/garden/docs/reference/commands.md

 | Argument | Required | Description |
 | -------- | -------- | ----------- |
   | `key` | Yes | The key of the warning to hide (this will be shown along with relevant warning messages).

+### garden util mutagen

+**Run any Mutagen CLI command in the context of the current project.**

+The Mutagen tool is used for various functions in Garden, most notably syncs (formerly "dev mode") to containers.
+When experiencing issues with synchronization, it may be helpful to use the Mutagen CLI directly to troubleshoot or gather more information.

+This command simply runs the Mutagen CLI with environment variables appropriately set to interact with the syncs created in the context of this project.
+All arguments and flags are passed directly to Mutagen.

+Examples:

+    garden util mutagen sync list     # list all active syncs garden util mutagen sync monitor  # continuously monitor all syncs

+#### Usage

+    garden util mutagen